 Some individuals may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons, such as persons with cancer under going chemotherapy, persons who have undergone organ transplants, persons with AIDS/HIV or other immune system disorders, some elderly, and infants can be particularly at risk of infection.
+Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, persons with AIDS/HIV or other immune system disorders, some elderly, and infants can be particularly at risk of infection.
 These people should seek advice about drinking water from their healthcare providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at (800-426-4791).

 Cryptosporidium is a microbial parasite found in surface water throughout the U.S. Monitoring of our source water indicated the presence of cryptosporidium in 1 out of 9 samples tested.
-This number came from our 2016 testing.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals are able to overcome the disease within a few weeks.
 However, immune-compromised people have more difficulty and are at a greater risk of developing a severe, life threatening illness.
 Immuno-compromised individuals are encouraged to consult their doctor regarding appropriate precautions to take to prevent infection.